osanstrong/arfc.github.io/software_templates.md

 the file itself.

-There are many other ways to abide by differing licenses, the above are simply suggestions about how to go about it and should not be taken as legal advice.
+There are many other ways to abide by differing licenses, the above are simply suggestions and should not be taken as legal advice.
-Ensure that, regardless of the method you use, you are abiding by the requirements of any software you are using or adapting.
+Regardless of the method you use, make sure you are following the requirements of any software you are using or adapting.

 #### Resources: